ADHD and Sleep Deprivation Problems Animation

 This disorder occurs in three forms: obstructive, where muscles in the throat block breathing during sleep; central, where the brain doesn’t properly regulate breathing during rest; and complex, which is a combination of the two former types.

-A study conducted by Duke Medical Center found a correlation between obstructive sleep apnea (OSA) and ADHD.
-While up to 30% of full-syndromal ADHD patients were found to have OSA, over 95% of OSA patients were found to have attention deficits.
+A study[15] conducted by Duke Medical Center found a correlation between obstructive sleep apnea (OSA) and ADHD.
+While up to 30 percent of full-syndromal ADHD patients were found to have OSA, over 95 percent of OSA patients were found to have attention deficits.
 Once the OSA was treated, both groups saw an improvement in their attention deficits.
-There is some speculation that the similarities between these symptoms could mean some people diagnosed with ADHD may just suffer from extreme fatigue due to this condition.
+There is some speculation that the similarities between these symptoms could mean some people diagnosed with ADHD may just have extreme fatigue due to this condition.

-Though the condition is dangerous, once diagnosed there are a variety of effective treatment options based on the situation that have been shown to drastically improve symptoms of inattention.
+Though the condition is dangerous, there are a variety of effective treatment options that have been shown to drastically improve symptoms of inattention.
 While some may require a CPAP machine to regulate breathing during sleep, others may need to lose some weight or wear a specialized oral device.

 Circadian Rhythm Disorder